-While the driver played some traditional Irish tunes over the speakers, our bus rumbled down the narrow and windy Irish countryside.
+On the tour, our driver played some traditional Irish tunes over the speakers, while the bus rumbled down narrow and windy Irish countryside roads.

-The driver did a great job informing us about some of the famous landmarks that we were driving by, and explaining the history and traditions of the area.
-We stopped once on the way to the Cliffs of Moher at this viewpoint overlooking the valley.
+The driver did a great job informing us about some of the famous landmarks that we were driving by.
+We also learned about the history and traditions of the area.
+We stopped once on the way to the Cliffs of Moher at this viewpoint overlooking a valley in the Ireland countryside.

 The Cliffs of Moher Experience

-After the bus driver made some politically incorrect jokes about how he doesn’t want any of us passengers to commit suicide while on the tour (the Cliffs of Moher is an infamous suicide spot, there are signs warning against jumping) we were given about two hours to explore the area.
+When the tour bus stopped at the Cliffs of Moher, the bus driver made some politically incorrect jokes about how he doesn’t want any of us passengers to commit suicide here while doing a headcount.
+The Cliffs of Moher is an infamous suicide spot, and there are signs warning against jumping.
+We were given about two hours to explore the area.

 After about two hours, we all boarded the bus again.
 On the way back to Galway we stopped at a small Irish pub/diner for a quick bite, before returning to Galway.